qaprabin/20thmay2026/README.md

 # 20thmay2026
-This repo for start point of python selenium automation then aftor playwrite
+This repo for start point of python selenium automation then aftar playwrite